 15. MEMBERS GUARANTEE

 If the Company is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the Company.
-The Company has 15 members.
+The Company had 16 members at 30 June 2023.